Do you want to know Throne of Glass series order? If so, read on to learn how to approach this series.

 Queen of Shadows

-Celaena returns to Rifthold to confront her past and get revenge on the two men that destroyed everything she cared for.
+Celaena returns to Rifthold to confront her past and get revenge on the two men who destroyed everything she cared for.
 She has accepted her destiny as the lost queen of Terrasen, but she can’t reclaim the throne just yet.
 She needs to keep pretending to get what she wants and create a better world for herself and her people.

 Empire of Storms